krishNala/terraform-ansible-mule-runtime-deployment/readme.md

 1. EC2 Instance Cluster Traffic Security Group Rules
 2. S3 Bucket for load balancer access logs
-3. CloudWatch Log Collection & Alarms for Mule Applications
+3. ~~CloudWatch Log Collection for Mule Applications~~ & Alarms
 4. Hardening of the OS
 5. ~~Load balancer health check configuration~~
 6. SNS Topic for CloudWatch Alarms
 7. Tidy up the code & make more variables configurable
 8. Mule Custer configuration
-9. Cloudwatch log stream to use Instance Name instead of Instance ID (if possible) to make it easier to identify servers in CloudWatch logs.
+9. ~~Cloudwatch log stream to use Instance Name instead of Instance ID (if possible) to make it easier to identify servers in CloudWatch logs.~~
 10. Additional volume added to EC2 instance for the Mule runtime installation
 11. Amend the EC2 ALB security group source to be a string list, to support for example a private and public load balancer.
 12. Implement filters to select VPC ID and Subnets (you will need consistent VPC and Subnet naming conventions!)